 - Those taking buprenorphine at an amount of 16 mg daily or higher proved to be 1.82 times more likely to remain in treatment and produced 14.2% fewer positive results when tested for opioids.

 - People taking extended-release injectable naltrexone were tested against a group taking placebos.
 The naltrexone group had 90% abstinent weeks compared to only 35% with the other group.
-They also experienced a higher retention rate in treatment at 58% vs. 42%.
+They also experienced a higher retention rate in treatment at 58% versus 42%.

 Types of MAT Medications

 For an addiction to alcohol, the most commonly used medications are acamprosate, disulfiram, and naltrexone.
 For opioid addiction, the most commonly used medications are naltrexone, buprenorphine, and methadone.
 Our MAT programs in Florida use the following medications:

-Acamprosate: Used to treat addiction to alcohol by changing the way their brain operates.
+Acamprosate: Used to treat addiction to alcohol by changing the way the brain operates.
 It reduces cravings to drink but does not prevent withdrawal symptoms.
 Acamprosate should be used by someone who has already gone through the detoxification process and is not still consuming alcohol.

 Disulfiram: Used to treat addiction to alcohol in order to provide ill effects when a person consumes alcoholic drinks.
 When they drink even a small amount of alcohol, disulfiram causes side effects such as nausea, vomiting, headache, sweating, blurred vision, and weakness.
 The symptoms start within minutes after beginning to consume the alcohol and last for an hour or more.